 It’s not entirely Joan’s fault.
 I have long wanted hens though, to be honest, I was afraid.
 With so many predators around, I wondered how I would I keep hens alive.
 More to the self-absorbed point, I wondered how I would personally face and deal with death when it happened.
 How would I clean up the mess?

-After months of burying my nose in books and articles, and some forced experience cleaning up dead mice, I convinced myself I could do it.
+After months of burying my nose in books and articles, I convinced myself I could do it.
 So this spring, I welcomed new life and there is so much about it that I love.
-The hens run free on pasture, they eat bugs and stir up my compost pile, and here is the kicker: they turn grass, bugs, and kitchen scraps into really superior eggs.
+The hens run free on pasture, they eat bugs and stir up my compost pile, and here is the kicker: They turn grass, bugs, and kitchen scraps into really superior eggs.

 If you have ever daydreamed about small-scale farming, raising livestock in your own backyard, or taking personal responsibility for raising some portion of the food you eat, I cannot tell you what a joy you would find tending hens to be.
 They are smart; who knew?
 They are wonderfully athletic.
 They have distinct personalities, and recognize and greet those who tend them.
 They let me know when they’re happy and what they need, and they make a soft cluck-clucking noise with a sort of rolling, back-of-the-throat purr that is both soothing and reassuring.